NewbieCoder10/fantasy-football-stats/README.md

 ## Summary of current state of the app
 * The current state of the completion of my app so far is that it runs and allows the user to use Google Sign-In to access the app.
-Also I have the main-fragment that I will be using somewhat set up to this point.
+Also I have the main-fragment that the user will be able to click on the team or player tab and print the information of the team or the player.
 I need to make sure that the app is able to communicate with the information that the user is entering.
-I still need to populate the database for the players information.
 As it is known so far, there are no bugs within my app.

 * I could possible work on the colors if I decide to change them, although I do like the